-- 3. Notice how the roll method refers to face, yet that variable is not declared in the method.
+3. Notice how the roll method refers to face, yet that variable is not declared in the method.
 Why does that work?
-What does the roll method change? - 4.
-Let's say we are in another class with a main method, and we want to declare a Die object named lucky.
+What does the roll method change, in terms of the Die object?

+4. Let's say we are in another class with a main method, and we want to declare a Die object named lucky.
 What would that declaration statement look like?